CAD97/serde-kdl/README.md

 This results in a KDL microsyntax that feels natural to read, write, and edit, and takes advantage of the expressiveness that KDL offers.
 It is, however, still a microsyntax, as not all valid KDL documents are necessarily valid SiK.
+The main limitation is that it's not possible to mix properties and arguments.

 Serde's 14 primitive types map in the trivial manner: `bool` maps to [KDL Boolean], all `iN`, `uN`, and `fN` map to [KDL Number], and `char` maps